SirusAI/Prophet-Stock-Price-Prediction/README.md

 # Stock-Analysis-Tools
 Prophet Stock Price Prediction
 This information contained on this notebook and the resources avaiable for dowload through this website is not intended as, and shall not be understood or contruced as, financial advice!I developed this tool mainly to gain more experience in time series analysis and object-oriented programming.
 The goal is to combine different machine learning methods for stock analysis.
 I will occasionally update this project by adding more functions. (*** Stock historical price data is from Yahoo Finance)
-# Libraries for the project
+# Libraries for this project
 * [Pandas](https://pandas.pydata.org)
 * [Pandas-datareader](https://pandas-datareader.readthedocs.io/en/latest)
 * [Datetime](https://docs.python.org/3/library/datetime.html)
 * [Prophet](https://facebook.github.io/prophet/docs/installation.html#installation-in-python)
 * [Matplotlib](https://matplotlib.org)
-# Results from the Prophet prediction
+# Examples
-## Single Stock Analysis
+## For Single Stock Analysis

 ```
 from metaprodictor import Prodictor